Pranav23Arora/Data-Migration/README.md

     python code/link.py
     ```

-## Reference
+## Guide

-All relevant screenshots, including code snippets, SQL tables, and CSV file structures, are provided in the `Reference` folder for better clarity.
+All relevant screenshots, including code snippets, SQL tables, and CSV file structures, are provided in the `Guide` folder for better clarity.

 ## Conclusion